energy-code/academic/content/post/WFH_C19.md

 - Keep the TV on in the background on a non-distracting channel. (cooking shows, history, etc. NOT your favorite show)
 - Try virtual co-working as a way to stay connected like you are in the office.
 Use Zoom or Skype to set up a video call.
 Most people leave the call open in the background and check in occasionally.
 - You can schedule virtual co-working in many ways.
-The easiest way is to[create a department level shared calendar](https://support.google.com/a/answer/1626902?hl=en) and add your availability.
+The easiest way is to[create a shared calendar](https://support.google.com/a/answer/1626902?hl=en) and add your availability.
 Place the zoom meeting information in the calendar details.
 If you want to co-work just join the meeting on the calendar!
 - If you want to find a convenient time for several specific people, [when2meet](https://www.when2meet.com/) is often useful.
-- If you can&#39;t schedule a co-working session when you want to, or prefer a random co-worker, try [Focusmate](https://www.focusmate.com/).
+- If you can't schedule a co-working session when you want to, or prefer a random co-worker, try [Focusmate](https://www.focusmate.com/).

+##With a family:
+When your coworkers are children it is a very different situation.
+If that describes you, read the *[How-to Work Remotely with a Partner or Family](https://adamstein.netlify.com//post/wfh_family/)*.

 #Helping each other

 Suddenly going from 30 people in the office / classroom to just a few (or none) can be as difficult to adapt to as changing the workspace.
 The biggest complaint of employees that are shifted to working remotely has consistently been _loneliness._ Connect to others in a  Slack workspace or elsewhere.

 In times of stress like this it can be hard for some people to reach out for help even when they need it.
-Don&#39;t limit yourself to just your existing friends, and don&#39;t worry - others want (or need) to talk too.
-Someone is always awake; we are spread around the world right now and many just work late.
-If talking to another student isn&#39;t enough please contact [CaPS](https://www.cmu.edu/counseling/)
+Don't limit yourself to just your existing friends, and don't worry - others want (or need) to talk too.
+Someone is always awake; we are spread around the world and many just work late.

 # Tools and Resources

 This section provides a curated list of tools for working remotely.
-A more extensive and updated list of resources can be found here: [Working Remotely - Resource Guide](https://docs.google.com/document/d/1uIflBK8_H1LsWvhUe9t_cl_N17FusN9kVxYH_we_wG8/edit?usp=sharing)
+A more extensive and updated list of resources can be found here: [Working Remotely - Resource Guide](https://docs.google.com/document/d/1-75jR8WHM7_jJBulkSJ_tqca2BvKKfdHWALTEkGOYoE/edit?usp=sharing)

 ##Wellness